Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Introduction

 Recall that our goal is to estimate the ground-truth pair $(\bcoefX_{\star}, \bcoefZ_{\star})$.
 In order to assess the convergence of the AM iterations to this pair, it is convenient to define the following two-dimensional \emph{state evolution} for the parameter estimates over iterations, given by

 In words---and taking Eq.~\eqref{eq:left-comps} as an example---the scalar $\parcompX_{t+1}$ tracks the component of $\bcoefX_{t + 1}$ that is parallel to its ground truth analog $\bcoefX_{\star}$, and $\perpcompX_{t+1}$ tracks the norm of the component of $\bcoefX_{t + 1}$ perpendicular to the ground truth $\bcoefX_{\star}$.
-State evolutions have been used in several papers studying iterative optimization problems with random data both from a random initialization (e.g.~\citet{wu2019randomly,chen2019gradient}) as well as from local initializations (e.g.~\citet{donoho2009message,celentano2020estimation}) as succinct representations of an algorithm's behavior over iterations.
+State evolutions---first introduced in the AMP literature~\citep{donoho2009message,bayati2011lasso}---have been used in several papers studying iterative optimization problems with random data both from a random initialization (e.g.~\cite{wu2019randomly,chen2019gradient}) as well as from local initializations (e.g.~\cite{donoho2009message,celentano2020estimation}) as succinct representations of an algorithm's behavior over iterations.
 Note that several pertinent error metrics for parameter estimation (e.g., the $\ell_2$ distance or angular distance to the ground truth) can be expressed purely in terms of the state evolution.
 At this juncture, it is also useful to mention that the individual parameters $(\bcoefX_{\star}, \bcoefZ_{\star})$ are only identifiable from the observations~\eqref{eq:model} up to scale factors, i.e., the identifiable quantity is actually the matrix $\bcoefX_{\star}\bcoefZ^\top_{\star}$.
 This motivates us to look at functionals of the state evolution (e.g., the ratio $\perpcompX_{t}/\parcompX_{t}$) that are proxies for the angle between estimated quantities and their ground-truth analogues.

-With this setup in hand, we are now in position to describe our contributions, which are answers under this setup to the two questions posed in Section~\ref{sec:intro}.
-In particular: \begin{itemize} \item[(a)] For any choice of the nonlinearity $\psi$, we derive explicit \emph{deterministic} predictions (depending on $\psi$) for $(\parcompZ^{\mathsf{det}}_{t}, \perpcompZ^{\mathsf{det}}_{t}, \parcompX^{\mathsf{det}}_{t}, \perpcompX^{\mathsf{det}}_{t})$ that closely track their empirical counterparts, showing that with high probability, we have
+With this setup in hand, we are now in a position to describe our contributions, which are answers under this setup to the two questions posed in Section~\ref{sec:intro}. \begin{enumerate} \item \textbf{Sharp, deterministic one-step predictions from a random initialization.} For any choice of the nonlinearity $\psi$ satisfying a set of regularity conditions (see Assumption~\ref{assptn:Y-psi} to follow), we derive explicit \emph{deterministic} one-step predictions (depending on $\psi$) for $(\parcompZ^{\mathsf{det}}_{t}, \perpcompZ^{\mathsf{det}}_{t}, \parcompX^{\mathsf{det}}_{t}, \perpcompX^{\mathsf{det}}_{t})$ that closely track their empirical counterparts, showing that with high probability, we have